mibli/tools/README.md

     abuild  # run when in a project folder

+### Compress Path (compath)

+Compresses path mainly for prompt use, addressing the problem of ugly wrapping, or lengthy prompts.
+I don't think it has much use outside of it, but feel free to let me know if You do.
+It should be compatible with paths with spaces and unicodes.

+Example usage:

+    pwd | compath

+Possible future features:

+* full name of last element
+* vowel removal
+* preserving the trailing 's' (indicating multiple)
+* tests

 ### FindLibs

 The purpose of this script is to automate finding dependencies of libraries, that are incorrectly